frp-arduino/frp-arduino/doc/frp.md

 We could take this stream and assign it to an output pin.
 Whenever there is a new value on the input stream, that value will be sent to the output pin.

+## Transforming

-The most common thing we to with streams is to convert the values in some way.
+The most common thing we to with streams is to transform the values in some way.
+This operation is called map (`api:mapS`).
-It is called map.
 There is a built in stream called `api:clock` that increments an integer at some time interval:

 ![The clock stream.](doc/clock-stream.png)

-We can convert this stream to a stream of booleans by mapping the `api:isEven` function on it:
+We can transform this stream to a stream of booleans by mapping the `api:isEven` function on it:

 ![The clock stream mapped with the isEven function.](doc/map-even-clock-stream.png)

 We now have a stream that alternates its boolean value at a time interval.
-This stream can be connected to an output pin that has a led connected to it to make the led blink.